jackyen9/Unity_Ads-Mopub-mediation/README.md

 # Unity_Ads-Mopub-mediation
-This an Adnsroid Stdio projec, and the app contains below buttons/features:
+This an Adnsroid Stdio project, which contains below buttons/features:
 ○	One button will initialize the MoPub SDK.
 ○	One button will load an interstitial ad.
 ○	One button will load a rewarded video ad.